City, County, State, and Federal COVID-19 Pages

 - Richardson ISD

 The Texas Education Agency (TEA) continues to work with the Office of the Governor, DSHS and the Texas Division of Emergency Management (TDEM) to coordinate and plan the state’s response to COVID-19.
 Learn more here.

 The Texas Workforce Commission’s subsidized childcare program is making changes to their requirements in light of the COVID-19 crisis.
 Please check their website regularly for announcements.

 Federal Financial Resources

-– Economic Injury Disaster Loan (EIDL) Emergency Advance – The EIDL program is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue due to COVID-19.
-While the SBA is currently accepting new EIDL applications from qualified small businesses, the EIDL Advance is no longer available as all funds for the program have been allocated.
+- Economic Injury Disaster Loan (EIDL) Emergency Advance – The EIDL program is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue due to COVID-19.
+The SBA is currently accepting new COVID-19 EIDL applications from all qualified small businesses, including agricultural businesses, and nonprofit organizations.

 - SBA Debt Relief – The SBA will automatically pay the principal, interest, and fees of current 7(a), 504, and microloans for a period of six months.
 The SBA will also automatically pay the principal, interest, and fees of new 7(a), 504, and microloans issued prior to September 27, 2020.

 - For a summary of criteria to meet when considering different funding options offered by the SBA, click here.